List of Frasier characters: Bob "Bulldog" Briscoe Bob "Bulldog" Briscoe (Dan Butler) hosts the Gonzo Sports Show, KACL's highest-rated show among most demographics. He is a volatile, boorish, intensely macho sports journalist, who often makes the ever urbane Frasier the butt of his jokes. His catch phrase is "THIS STINKS! THIS IS TOTAL BS!", often said after he misplaces something, only to find it immediately afterwards. Bulldog is obnoxiously discourteous and often insults his coworkers, interviewees and callers, yet he is apparently very popular, and receives as much affection and admiration, as angry calls; "Guys love me; chicks pretend not to".

 Bulldog is a womanizer, but has somewhat of a lingering crush on Roz.
 Following a short affair with her, Bulldog reveals his feelings towards Roz to be genuine, but they prove to be unrequited.
 Due to a decline in ratings, his show is cancelled, and he is fired at the end of season 6, Bulldog works as a pizza delivery man until he is re-hired to work in the KACL archives.
 He is seen sporadically throughout the remainder of the series, usually appearing with a crude remark or playing a practical joke.

 Contrary to his overbearing "machismo", Bulldog has a fear of reptiles and once jumped on a desk in panic when a small lizard got loose in the studio.
 He also used a pregnant Roz and later his elderly mother as human shields to protect himself from gunmen – the first incident being an attempted hold-up at the coffee shop for which Bulldog was given and enthusiastically accepted, undeserved praise for his role in foiling, and the second a false shout by Martin to expose this cowardice at an awards ceremony for Bulldog's 'bravery', after Frasier's more subtle attempts to have Bulldog come clean failed miserably.

-Bulldog was credited as a regular cast member in several episodes from seasons four through to six, until the character was fired from KACL.
+Bulldog was credited as a regular cast member in several episodes from seasons four through to six, until the character was fired from KACL at the end of season 6.
+He was then seen extremely infrequently, turning up as a pizza delivery man in a single season 7 episode.
+Bulldog was not seen at all in season 8; in season 9, KACL re-hired him to work in their filing room, and he was seen very sporadically around the station (and never on-the-air) from that point forward.
 His last appearance is in the season 11 episode "Frasier-Lite", and is notable for being one of the show's major recurring characters not present at Frasier's farewell speech in the series finale.

+Bulldog makes an appearance in a revival series episode, when Frasier briefly came back to Seattle for a KACL anniversary special.
+It is revealed that since Frasier's departure 20 years ago, he has restarted his sports show and come out as gay (as is his actor Dan Butler himself).
+However, his personality has not changed and his womanizer behavior has just been redirected towards men - he now has pin-ups of men.